 1.3 The Access to Information and Privacy Office

-Overseeing this team, and reporting to the ATIP Coordinator and to the PSC's Vice-President, Legal Affairs Branch, is the ATIP Manager who is also counsel at the PSC's Legal Services.
-In addition to providing legal advice and guidance to the ATIP Office on all issues related to the application of the Act, the ATIP Manager/Counsel and the PSC's Legal Services, in general, assist OPIs within the PSC in the delivery of their program and activities having a Privacy Act component.
+During more than half of the fiscal year, the ATIP Manager was replaced by counsel from PSC's Legal Services.
+In addition to providing legal advice and guidance to the ATIP Office on the application of the Act, the ATIP Manager/Counsel assisted the Offices of primary interest within the PSC in the delivery of their program and activities having an Access to Information Act component.

 2. Summary of Access to Information and Privacy Office activities